OmnisStudio/Omnis-Slideshow/README.md

 ### slideshow.db & slideshow.db-journal

-These files contain the data and should be placed at the same location as the imported Omnis library .lbs file.
+These SQLite database files contain the data and should be placed at the same location as the imported Omnis library .lbs file.